 However, establishing relations with the investors is just the beginning.
 Investors these days are flushed with deals, in order to make sure you’re differentiating yourself from other founders, avoid pitching plain vanilla.
 Strive for being the cherry on top, something that makes your startup so attractive that the investors reach out to you before anyone else.

-Just like a PMF (Product-Market-Fit) is a must while building a product at a startup, identifying and adhering to an IFF (Investor-Founder-Fit) is equally important while fundraising.
+Just like a PMF (Product-Market-Fit) or FMF (Founder-Market-Fit) is a must while building a product at a startup, identifying and adhering to an IFF (Investor-Founder-Fit) is equally important while fundraising.
 Many investors and VC firms have certain sweet spots, sectors, and stages that they are actively looking to invest in because it fits their investment thesis.
 As a founder, you’d be saving yourself a lot of time and money, by researching and targeting only those investors who are looking to invest in your space, and at your stage (seed, series A, series B) Besides, knowing what other resources --apart from capital-- would be required to scale the startup, and figuring out whether the investor would be able to contribute towards that, is always a bonus point.

 The deal sourcing process differs from fund to fund since the process functions as a funnel that filters all the companies and only lets in a small percentage of prospective companies that pose as potential investments.